Superarv/F1-Wizard/README.md

 ## Part One: The GUI
 ##### The GUI (Graphical User Interface), follows popular organizational and visual conventions found in many modern day applications.
 It builds around a beautiful, modern aesthetic.

 ##### For my front-end user interfaces, I used HTML (Hyper-text Markup Language) and CSS (Cascading Stylesheets).
-These are both very powerful languages that both server their important roles in developing any web-based application.
+These are both very powerful languages that both serve their important roles in developing any web-based application.
 Below, I have given a few examples of how I used these languages to create my GUI.

 ##### In the interface, I prioritized user satisfaction by implementing rounded widgets.
 Here is the code for one of these widget classes:
 ```css